theroyakash/algorithms.theroyakash.com/docs/trees/problems.md

 - The "linked list" should be in the same order as a pre-order traversal of the binary tree.

 ### Approach
-- We have to solve this using a recursive approach, otherwise the problem will become too complicated to solve beacuse then you also have to keep track of the call stack.
+- We have to solve this using a recursive approach, otherwise, the problem will become too complicated to solve because then you also have to keep track of the call stack.
-- In recursion we'll assume we have a `leftEnd` and `rightEnd` after the recursion, for any given root of the binary tree `leftEnd` is the flattened `root->left` of that root.
+- In recursion, we'll assume we have a `leftEnd` and `rightEnd` after the recursion, for any given root of the binary tree `leftEnd` is the flattened `root->left` of that root.
 - Now as per the problem statement we set the following three
     - leftEnd->right = root->right;
     - root->right = root->left;
     - root->left = nullptr;
-- and now at the end we return the `__End`, that is used recursively to connect the flattened binary tree.
+- and now at the end, we return the `__End`, which is used recursively to connect the flattened binary tree.
 We'll return the `rightEnd` if possible else the `leftEnd` or `root`.

 ![image](../images/flatten%20a%20tree.png)